 Facebook purchased Ascenta in 2014 as part of its plan to expand internet connectivity around the world.
 The U.K.-based designer of solar-powered drones was acquired for $20 million, The Guardian reported.

-“In our effort to connect the whole world with Internet.org, we’ve been working on ways to beam internet to people from the sky,” Mark Zuckerberg posted on Facebook at the time, along with an update on Facebook’s Connectivity Project, which aims to provide internet to people around the world.
+“In our effort to connect the whole world with Internet.org, we’ve been working on ways to beam internet to people from the sky,” founder of Facebook Mark Zuckerberg posted on Facebook at the time, along with an update on Facebook’s Connectivity Project.

 “We are bringing on key members of the team from Ascenta, a small U.K.-based company whose founders created early versions of Zephyr, which became the world’s longest flying solar-powered unmanned aircraft,” Zuckerberg wrote.
 “They will join our team working on connectivity aircraft.”